mp-extras/SURENOO_GUITION_W5_ROUND/README.md

 ### Microphone

-The microphone is also connected via I2S and requires no other support.
+The microphone also connects via I2S and requires no other support.

 ``` python
 from machine import Pin, I2S